alem0lars/apo/README.md

-# `apo`: alem0lars' portage overlay
+# `apo`: alem0lars portage overlay

-Custom portage overlay by alem0lars
+Custom portage overlay by [alem0lars](https://molarialessandro.info).

+It mainly contains:

+1. `ebuild`s for custom software (made by alem0lars or his crew).
+2. third-party software not available in other overlays or in the official repository.

 ## Usage